-THTR 2520 Stage Management
+THTR 2520 Stage Management 3 cr

 Explore the basic theory and practice, purpose, tools, and methods of stage management to demonstrate the vital role these personnel play in a theatrical production.
 Create the necessary paperwork required to effectively manage a production.
 Simulate real world situations in a classroom setting to better prepare the student for real world applications.
+MnTC Goals: 6.